arthtalati/arthtalati/README.md

 ### Hi there 👋

-🔭 I’m currently working on **Neo4j-BBC-Good-Foods-app** where I scraped BBC-GoodFoods website for 13000+ food recipes.
-I also built a Neo4j Graph Database on the scrapped data.
-I am currently developing a R Shiny app to query the database to assist a cook in exploring and optimizing his time and effort spent while doing what he loves the most.
+🔭 I’m currently working at Merck as a Sr. Specialist, Quantitative Sciences with the Human Health, Insights, Analytics and Data - Vaccines team.

-🌱 I’m currently learning graph databases and Cypher query language.
-I am facinated by the great problem solving capabilities graphQL has over relational database like MySQL.
-I also like reading about consumer behavioural psycology and ML methods implied in its research.
+🌱 I’m currently learning ...

 💬 Ask me about about my past projects and my experiences dealing with data.